Dolgic LQ (Oral)

 Uses for Dolgic LQ

-Some butalbital and acetaminophen combinations also contain caffeine.
-Caffeine may help to relieve headaches.
+Caffeine is a CNS stimulant that is used with pain relievers to increase their effect.
+It has also been used for migraine headaches.
 However, caffeine can also cause physical dependence when it is used for a long time.
 This may lead to withdrawal (rebound) headaches when you stop taking it.